TheRenegadeCoder/SnakeMD/docs/docs/template-api.rst

 be included directly in snakemd, or you're free to create your own template library by importing snakemd.
-In the former case, the template should make use of the Python standard library and not depend on external dependencies.
+In the former case, the template should make use of the Python standard library only and not make use of any external dependencies.
 In the latter case, that restriction does not apply.
 With that said, the existing templates can be found below.

 TableOfContents